BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 One thing that requires attention is how to load images in to this HTML.
 In the following figure, there is a tag called `crowd-image-classifier` in the red box.
-While it has four attributes, the `src` one is crucial for loading images.
+While it has four attributes, the `src` variable is crucial for loading images.

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/2084a2fa-fcbd-485c-b32e-73b6f5456b8b">